Renuka-3/article_2021_sparc/README.md

 2. phylum abundance distribution

 ### Conclusion
-1. Core genera: It showes Staphylococcus, Bacillus, Corynebacterium and Anaerococcus are most abundant genera.
+1. Core genera: Staphylococcus, Bacillus, Corynebacterium and Anaerococcus are most abundant genera.
 Firmicutes, Proteobacteria, Actinobacteria, and Bacteroidetes are most abundant phyla present on the skin. (see coreanalysis.md)